-- h.
+- e.
+Restriction to a room for more than a short period of time without periodic observation; - f.
+Restriction to a dark room or area; - g.
+Locked isolation (psychiatric facilities excepted); - h.
 Physical injury or threat of bodily harm; - i.
 Humiliating or degrading action; - j.
 Extremely strenuous work or exercise; nor - k.
 Mechanical or chemical restraints (psychiatric facilities excepted). - 5.
-Physical restraint shall be initiated only by trained staff; only to prevent injury to the child, other people, or property; and shall not be initiated solely as a form of discipline. - 6.
+Physical restraint shall be initiated only by trained staff; only to prevent injury to the child, other people, or property, and shall not be initiated solely as a form of discipline. - 6.
 Physical restraints shall be performed using minimal force and time necessary.
 Physical restraint means the application of physical force without the use of any device for the purposes of restraining the free movement of a resident's body.
-Briefly holding a child without undue force in order to calm or comfort or holding a hand to safely escort a child from one area to another, is not considered a physical restraint. - 7.
-Documentation of all restraints shall be maintained and include child's name, date, time, reason, staff involved, and measures taken prior to restraint. - 8.
+Briefly holding a child, without undue force, in order to calm or comfort them or holding a hand to safely escort a child from an initial area to another area, is not considered a physical restraint. - 7.
+Documentation of all restraints shall be maintained and include the child's name, date, time, reason, staff involved, and measures taken prior to restraint. - 8.
 A child shall not be allowed to administer discipline. - 9.
 Searches of a child or a child's personal property shall be for reasons limited to safety and security of children and staff, in cases of suspected theft, or suspicion of possession of items which are not permitted by agency policy. - 10.
 Any searches requiring removal of clothing shall be done in privacy and shall be witnessed by two (2) staff of the same gender as the child.